This original blog post was published on Monday, February 19, but has been updated to reflect changes as of Monday, March 12

 Now, with the 2018 legislative session in full swing, lawmakers are once again moving forward with a number of other bills that would further restrict access to abortion care.
-In fact, one of these bills (both of which have already passed out of one chamber) will receive committee hearings this upcoming week.
+In fact, one of these bills will receive a committee hearing this upcoming week.

-Abortion is an essential component of comprehensive reproductive health care for women, and the passage of these bills would threaten the health care of Ohio women unable to access or afford abortion care as a result.
+Abortion is an essential component of comprehensive reproductive health care for women, and the passage of bills like SB28 present barriers to the accessibility and affordability of abortion care.
 Reproductive health care is directly tied to the economic security of women and their families.
-Harmful restrictions like SB28 would undoubtably have an impact on women’s economic security.
+Harmful restrictions such as SB145 would undoubtably have an impact on women’s economic security.

 That’s why we need you to mobilize in support of reproductive health care and show up against these harmful bills.
 Here’s how you can push back:

-2 Use the advocacy tools from our partners at NARAL Pro-Choice Ohio to raise your voice in opposition to this abortion ban.
+2 Use the advocacy tools from our partners at NARAL Pro-Choice Ohio to raise your voice in opposition to Senate Bill 28.

 3 Sign up for our email updates to get timely alerts and updates on this bill and other women-centric legislation moving at the Ohio Statehouse.